diku-dk/ap-e2024-pub/week1/README.md

 The `APL.Eval` module will import `APL.AST` and define an evaluation function for APL programs.

-The `APL.Eval_Tests` module should import definitions from `APL` and `APL.Eval` and tests them.
+The `APL.Eval_Tests` module should import definitions from `APL.AST` and `APL.Eval` and tests them.
 It also imports unit testing modules from `tasty`.
 Initially it imports almost nothing, so you will have to extend the `import` statements with the things you need.

 The `runtests.hs` file is a very simple program that runs the test